jundalisay/sp/content/en/research/schopenhauer/world/chapter-62.md

 essence contained in what Puffendorf says on the subject, “De Officio Hominis et Civis” (Bk. ii. chap.
 12).

-Hobbes also agrees
-with it, “Leviathan” (chaps.
+Hobbes also agrees with it, “Leviathan” (chaps.
 15-28).

-In our own day Feurbach is well known to have maintained it.
-Indeed, it occurs even in the utterances of the ancient philosophers.
+Feurbach maintained it.

+It occurs even in the
+utterances of the ancient philosophers.
 Plato expresses it clearly in the “Protagoras” (p.
 114, edit.
 Bip.), also in the “Gorgias” (p.
 168), and lastly in the eleventh book of the “Laws” (p.
 165).